L Catterton Asia Acquisition Corp (NASDAQ:LCAA) Short Interest Up 113.6% in January

-L Catterton Asia Acquisition Corp (NASDAQ:LCAA) was the recipient of a large growth in short interest during the month of January.
-As of January 15th, there was short interest totalling 12,600 shares, a growth of 113.6% from the December 31st total of 5,900 shares.
-Based on an average daily volume of 41,100 shares, the days-to-cover ratio is presently 0.3 days.
-Currently, 0.0% of the shares of the company are short sold.
+L Catterton Asia Acquisition Corp (NASDAQ:LCAA) was the recipient of a large increase in short interest during the month of January.
+As of January 15th, there was short interest totalling 12,600 shares, an increase of 113.6% from the December 31st total of 5,900 shares.
+Currently, 0.0% of the company’s stock are sold short.
+Based on an average daily trading volume, of 41,100 shares, the short-interest ratio is currently 0.3 days.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Glazer Capital LLC grew its stake in shares of L Catterton Asia Acquisition by 146.8% during the 3rd quarter.
-Glazer Capital LLC now owns 2,971 shares of the company’s stock valued at $29,000 after acquiring an additional 1,767 shares during the period.
-Dark Forest Capital Management LP bought a new position in shares of L Catterton Asia Acquisition during the 3rd quarter valued at approximately $70,000.
-Schonfeld Strategic Advisors LLC bought a new position in shares of L Catterton Asia Acquisition during the 2nd quarter valued at approximately $136,000.
-Berkley W R Corp bought a new position in shares of L Catterton Asia Acquisition during the 2nd quarter valued at approximately $238,000.
-Finally, OMERS ADMINISTRATION Corp bought a new position in shares of L Catterton Asia Acquisition during the 2nd quarter valued at approximately $242,000.

 L Catterton Asia Acquisition Corp focuses on effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses.
 The company was founded in 2021 and is based in Singapore.